esblair8/starter-commons-example/README.md

 This shows how to initialise a `SparkContext` and `HiveContext` (commonly called `sqlContext`) for reading and writing to Hive managed tables.

-The example uses Spark 1.6.
+The example uses Spark 2

-If using Spark 2.0, the creation of contexts has moved to a `SparkSession` object, and the syntax for reading and writing csv's is slightly different.

 Build the jar with Maven and use the command at the bottom to run the example.